-Drugs 2 - Failure

-Drugs 3 - Possession or distribution of unlawful drugs

-- Any use of alcohol and illicit drugs is illegal and harmful. - Medications at school must be handled in compliance with school guidelines.
+- Drugs 2 Failure to turn over to office upon arrival - Drugs 3 Possession or distribution of unlawful drugs - Any use of alcohol and illicit drugs is illegal and harmful. - Medications at school must be handled in compliance with school guidelines.
 Forms acknowledging possession of asthma inhalers, epi pens, insulin, etc. are available from your school. - Possession of drug or smoking paraphernalia.
 This includes but not limited to counterfeit drugs.
 (Look alike drugs)